-In the high tide and low tide chart, we can see that the first low tide will be at 12:33 am and the next low tide at 1:22 pm.
-The first high tide will be at 7:03 am and the next high tide at 7:10 pm.
+In the high tide and low tide chart, we can see that the first high tide was at 5:15 am and the next high tide will be at 5:36 pm.
+The first low tide will be at 11:37 am and the next low tide at 11:40 pm.

-The lunar phase is a Waning Crescent.
-Today we will have 10 hours and 0 minutes of sun.
-The solar transit will be at 12:18 pm and the length of time the moon will be visible will be 10 hours and 43 minutes.
+The lunar phase is a Waxing Gibbous.
+Today we have 10 hours and 37 minutes of sun.
+The solar transit is at 12:33 pm and the length of time the moon will be visible will be 13 hours and 16 minutes.

-The tidal coefficient today is 93.
-With such a hight coefficient we will have big tides and the currents will also be very evident.
-At noon the tidal coefficient increases to 96 to end the day with a tidal coefficient of 97.
-The tide heights today are -0.7 ft, 6.2 ft, -0.3 ft and 5.2 ft.
+The tidal coefficient today is 64 (average).
+At noon the tidal coefficient increases to 68 to end the day with a tidal coefficient of 72.
+The tide heights today are 5.2 ft, 0.0 ft, 4.6 ft and -0.3 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Charleston which is of 7.2 ft and a minimum height of -1.6 ft.

-The solunar fishing calendar in Charleston tells us that today is an excellent day for fishing, the fish activity forecast is very high.
+The solunar fishing calendar in Charleston tells us that today is an average day for fishing, the fish activity forecast is average.
 Please, read more about solunar tables.
 The best times of day for fishing are: